keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Guns.md

 The Ammo costs for all Heavy Weapons are doubled.

 **Machine Gun.**
-- This Weapon cannot be fired unless it is being held by a Creature that:
-	- Is Large
-	- Has the Powerful Build Feature
-	- Is Prone
-	- Is in half-cover
-	- Is wearing powered armor
 - **Sweeping Fire.** When the attack action is made with a Machine Gun by a creature that is proficient with this weapon, they may forfeit their action, bonus action, and movement that turn to make an attack roll with advantage.
 This attack roll is then applied against every creature of their choosing in a 60-foot cone.
 The amount of creatures targeted may not exceed the current remaining ammo in the Machine Guns magazine.
 	- For example, if there was 8 creatures in this cone, and the user rolled a 17 to hit, every creature with an AC of 17 or lower would have damage rolled against them.

 **Large Caliber.**
 - This weapon's ammo costs 3x as much as normal, instead of 2x.